Skip to content

 If you are building on Agentrail, the profile is usually where your app starts to become unique.

-What A Hosted Profile Owns
+What A Profile Owns

-A hosted profile should define:
+A profile should define:

 • the profile id and display name

-A hosted profile should usually not own:
+A profile should usually not own:

 • route mounting